TCP/IP AT Commands¶

 AT+CIUPDATE=1,,"ota",1

-- 0: does not show the remote IP and port with “+IPD” and “+CIPRECVDATA”.
+• 0: does not show the remote host and port in “+IPD” and “+CIPRECVDATA” messages.

 AT+CIPDINFO=1